 Notre-Dame de la Garde Basilica

-Upon arrival you’ll immediately notice the gleaming golden statue of Madonna and Child standing on top of its tower.
-The building itself has multiple levels, with a crypt carved into the rock below and a dazzling Neo-Byzantine chapel above it.
+Upon arrival, you’ll immediately notice the gleaming golden statue of the Madonna and Child standing on top of its tower.
+The building itself has multiple levels, with a crypt carved into the rock below and a dazzling neo-Byzantine chapel above it.
 Best of all, you can enjoy spectacular views right across Marseille and even the Frioul Islands offshore from the viewing terraces outside.

 Sunset Dinner Cruise